leifbr/partnerlabs/docs/class4/module3/lab5.rst

 In this section we will review the things you may encounter while administering a Device Service Cluster (DSC) when administering high availabilty on the BIG-IP.

 Let's first take a look the status of our HA pair.
 You can find the status at anytime in the upper left corner of the TMUI interface next to the big red F5 ball.
-Here you will see the current redundancy state, whether the BIG-IP is an **ACTIVE** state (processing application traffic) or a **STANDBY** (no configurations items are processing traffic) and the current configsync status.
+Here you will see the current redundancy state, whether the BIG-IP is an **ACTIVE** state (processing application traffic) or a **STANDBY** (no configuration items are processing traffic) and the current configsync status.
 Our BIG-IP is a standard Active-Standby pair, the most common HA configuration.

 Open the TMUI interfaces for **bigip01** and **bigip02** and observe the state of the DSC.